galexrt/presentation-gitlab-k8s/README.md

 in this file [`/gitlab-ci/monitoring/service-monitor.yaml`](/gitlab-ci/monitoring/service-monitor.yaml).
 You then also want to `kubectl` create/apply the file to your Kubernetes cluster during creation/apply process for the manifests in [`gitlab-ci/`](/gitlab-ci/).

-You also need to create a "Docker Login" Secret which contains your GitLab Registry access data (e.g. Username and Access token with registry access) named `regsecret` in the Namespace `presentation-gitlab-k8s`.
+You also need to create a "Docker Login" Secret which contains your GitLab Registry access data (e.g. Username and Access token with registry access) named whatever your want in the Namespace `presentation-gitlab-k8s`.
 A guide for that can be found here: [Kubernetes.io - Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
+Instead of using the `imagePullSecrets`, we'll be using the `default` `ServiceAccount` in the  Namespace to automatically use the created Docker login `Secret`, see [Kubernetes - Configure Service Accounts for Pods - Add ImagePullSecrets to a service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#add-imagepullsecrets-to-a-service-account).

 The Namespace manifest is in the [`gitlab-ci/`](/gitlab-ci/) directory.

 Then you can just import the repository into your GitLab instance and are ready to go.